Potential Consequences of a DWI Conviction

 of your case, you might be eligible to have your charge expunged from

-your record.
-If you have been charged with DWI, you should speak with
+If you have been charged with DWI, you should speak with an experienced

 Getting Out of Jail for a Rochester DWI

-For most individuals charged with DWI as a first-time offender, they will
+For most individuals charged with driving while intoxicated as a first-time

-with you at the arraignment date in order to protect your rights and preserve
+DWI attorney with you at the arraignment date in order to protect your

 At the end of your arraignment in court, the judge can set bail, which